Support Us Button Widget

 • Austin Diaper Bank in north Austin provides diapers + wipes to families living in poverty.

-• Toybrary Austin allows families to play with and “check out” toys for free, so it’s a great place to donate toys with more life left in them.
+• Toybrary Austin allows families with memberships to play with and “check out” toys from its playroom, so it’s a great place to donate toys with more life left in them.

 • If you have usable tech items like laptops, TVs, scanners, or smartphones, Travis County’s Recycle & Reuse Drop-off Center collects technology.